 Proper air conditioning is more than just a luxury for many homes during the hot and humid summer months.
 In some places, A/C may be the only way to survive the heat.
 Now, I’m all for finding creative ways to reduce reliance on A/C, but sometimes your home needs a little extra help.
 Step forward LG, my top pick for a home air-conditioning unit for almost every size of apartment or home.

 LG make incredibly energy efficient and high performing A/Cs that far outstrip those of their nearest competitors.
 They also use the slightly more eco-friendly R32 coolant in most of their models.
 Several models achieve an exemplary Energy Efficiency Rating of 14 or more, and LG is also a well-respected, national brand sold by independent and regional appliance retail outlets.

 For a mid-powered window unit that will meet the needs of a small home or mid-sized apartment, the LG-LW1019IVSM is just the ticket.
 This model has a variable speed compressor, annual energy use of 516.3 kWh/yr, a CEER rating of 13.8 and an output of 9,500 BTUs.
 If these numbers mean nothing to you, check out my guide on how to choose the right A/C for your home.

-Put simply, the LG LW1019IVSM (which is new to the market this year) is more energy efficient than comparable single speed compressor units and actually exceeds the Federal Standard by 26.61%.
-It has smart connectivity, so you can control the A/C using remote, wi-fi, a smartphone app., and through Alexa and Google Assistant.
+Put simply, the LG LW1019IVSM (View Price on The Home Depot) is more energy efficient than comparable single speed compressor units and actually exceeds the Federal Standard by 26.61%.
+It has smart connectivity, so you can control the A/C using remote, wi-fi, a smartphone app, and through Alexa and Google Assistant.
 This is ideal for when you’re heading home from work and want to avoid walking into a roasting hot and sticky apartment (but don’t want to leave the A/C on all day, just in case it’s a scorcher).